 Your system continuously checks for a number of possible trouble conditions.
-If one of these trouble conditions occur:
+If one of these trouble conditions occurs:

-- the Trouble indicator will be ON until the trouble is fixed - the keypad will beep twice every 10 seconds until you press any key
+- the Trouble indicator will be ON until the trouble is fixed; - the keypad will beep twice every 10 seconds until you press any key; - if AC power is lost, the Trouble LED will flash and the keypad buzzer will not sound.